 The Continuum of Care and ESG entitlement areas are responsible for reporting and evaluating the performance of ESG program recipients and sub-recipients.
 In response, the Continuum of Care has prepared an ESG Guide that includes information about the responsibilities of the Continuum of Care and ESG area, HUD regulations, cross-jurisdiction strategies, and policy statements.

-Because the Guide is updated periodically, the most recent Guide is incorporated in its entirety in the Charter by reference here.
+Because the Guide is updated periodically, the most recent Guide is incorporated in its entirety in the Charter by reference..

 Assumptions/Constraints/Risks